CleverCloud/clever-components/docs/adr/adr-0027-enabling-type-checking.md

 From the start, the project was designed with the following in mind:

-- components should be able to run within the browser as is, without any build step,
+- Components should be able to run within the browser as is, without any build step,
-- the build step is only here to optimize the code of the components.
+- The build step is only here to optimize the code of the components.

 ## JSDoc to document component APIs